Eyelid SurgeryView Gallery

 Eyelid surgery, also known as a blepharoplasty

-Eyelid surgery, also known as a blepharoplasty, will help open up your eyes and elevate your brows, giving you a more alert, youthful, and refreshed look.
+Eyelid surgery, also known as a blepharoplasty, will help open up your eyes, giving you a more alert, youthful, and refreshed look.
 Often the brow contributes to the tired, drooping appearance around the eyes.
 In these cases, your plastic surgeon may recommend a combination of a brow lift and a blepharoplasty in order to achieve a satisfying upper facial rejuvenation.
 Your plastic surgeon may discuss this possibility with you during your consultation.

 Upper Blepharoplasty: Over time the skin of the upper lids starts drooping, and the clean line of the eyelid crease is lost.
 An upper eyelid lift removes excess skin and fat, restoring a more youthful appearance.
 Since the incision is hidden along the natural folds of the upper lid, it is almost imperceptible after healing.